AlexanderSWilliams/Anti-IP-License/README.md

 **Purpose**

-The community of people that choose to license their rights under this document should expect that no one in the community will seek legal remedies for intellectual property infringement from them and that any such remedy will be judged in favor of the defendant(s).
+The community of people that choose to license their rights under this document should expect that no one in the community will seek a judicial remedy for intellectual property infringement from them and that any such claim will be judged in favor of the defendant(s).
 To protect their cultural, literary, artistic, scientific, industrial, economic, and moral interests in their intellectual property those that license their rights under this document are expected to use voluntary arbitration, explicit contracts, insurance, 3rd party certification, ostracism, boycotting, reputation, marketing, private unions, and other voluntary measures not involving courts of law.

 **Definitions**

-"You" ("Your") refers to the individual or entity exercising a right granted by this license.

-A "Licensor" refers to an individual or entity licensing rights under this license.

-A "Copyright-liked object" in a given jurisdiction is an object in which a "Copyright-like holder" owns exclusive rights to the reproduction and distribution of the object potentially subject to exceptions, limitations, and requirements.

-A "Restricted object" in a given jurisdiction is a Copyright-liked object in which a Licensor is a Copyright-like holder.

-An object is made "Publicly available" if the object is available in such a way that members of the public can access the object from a place and at a time individually chosen by them.

-Rights are "Publicly Licensed" under this document including Restricted object(s) if a) this document (or a link to TBD), b) the names of those licensing their rights with respective contact information for them, and c) copies of the Restricted object(s) (or sufficient material to enable the reproduction of those Restricted object(s)) are made Publicly available in such manner and location as to give reasonable notice of the issuance of the license under this document, who the Licensors are, how to contact the Licensors with a written notice, and that Licensors have exclusive rights in the included Restricted object(s).

 "IP" refers broadly to all exclusive rights that are recognized as intellectual property in their respective jurisdictions.
 Depending on the jurisdiction, these rights include but are not limited to industrial property such as patents, industrial designs, trademarks, trade dress, trade secrets, service marks, layout-designs, commercial names and designations, geographical indications, anti-circumvention, and protection against unfair competition in addition to copyright, authors' rights, moral rights, related rights, database rights, data rights, publicity rights, privacy rights, all other rights resulting from intellectual activity in the industrial, scientific, literary or artistic fields, and all rights with similar intent that exist now or in the future.

+A "Licensor" refers to an individual or entity granting permissions under this license.

+"You" ("Your") refers to an individual or entity that performed or is performing an action that would infringe on a Licensor's IP if the permissions granted by this license were not granted.

+"Excluded IP" is all IP that would exclude You from performing an action if the permissions granted by this license were not granted.

+A "Copyright-liked" object in a given jurisdiction is an object in which a "Copyright-like holder" owns exclusive rights to the reproduction and distribution of the object potentially subject to exceptions, limitations, and requirements.

+A "Patent-liked" object in a given jurisdiction is an object in which a "Patent-like holder" owns exclusive rights to the production and distribution of reproductions of the object potentially subject to exceptions, limitations, and requirements.
+In some jurisdictions, an object might be Patent-liked and not Copyright-liked due to considerations of independent discovery.

+A "Restricted object" in a given jurisdiction is a Copyright-liked object in which a Licensor is a Copyright-like holder or a Patent-liked object in which a Licensor is a Patent-like holder.

+An object is made "Publicly available" if the object is available in such a way that members of the public can access the object from a place and at a time individually chosen by them.

+Rights are "Publicly Licensed" under this document including Restricted object(s) if a) this document (or a link to TBD), b) the names of those licensing their rights with respective contact information for them, and c) copies of the Restricted object(s) (or sufficient material to enable the production or reproduction of those Restricted object(s)) are made Publicly available in such manner and location as to give reasonable notice of the issuance of the license under this document, who the Licensors are, how to contact the Licensors with a written notice, and that Licensors have exclusive rights in the included Restricted object(s).

-A "Restricted action" in a given jurisdiction is an action involving a involving a Restricted object that people are excluded from performing due to a Licensor's exclusive IP.
+A "Restricted action" in a given jurisdiction is an action involving a Restricted object that people are excluded from performing due to a Licensor's IP.

 A "Restricted right" in a given jurisdiction is any IP belonging to a Licensor to perform a Restricted action involving a Restricted object for some purpose.
-As an example, all copyrights in derivative works of original works owned by a Licensor are Restricted rights unless some of those rights have been "dual-licensed".

 A right is "Publicly exclusive" in a given jurisdiction if it excludes people from performing an action involving an object publicly or commercially but does not exclude anyone from performing the action involving the object privately and noncommercially.
 Depending on the jurisdiction, the excluded actions of Publicly exclusive rights might include (but are not be limited to) renting, offering to rent, selling, offering to sell, distributing, communicating, performing, displaying, and broadcasting.